 Arya - Hampstead Gown Factory Volunteer 2020

-During the COVID-19 pandemic, the Royal Free Charity teamed up with WAC Arts centre in the Old Town Hall in Belsize Park to host a team of more than 570 volunteers sewing surgical gowns for the staff at the Royal Free NHS Trust.
+During the COVID-19 pandemic, the Royal Free Charity teamed up with WAC Arts centre in the Old Town Hall in Belsize Park to host a team of more than 570 volunteers sewing surgical gowns for the staff at the Royal Free and Barnet hospitals.
 The project, named the Hampstead Gown Factory, finished on 30th August 2020.
 The volunteers in the project cut, sewed, folded and packed an amazing 50,000 surgical gowns for staff over the space of just five months.

 Arya was due to begin volunteering for the Royal Free Charity as part of the GP Volunteering Programme, but due to the pandemic her volunteering had to be suspended.
 Keen to continue volunteering in some capacity, Arya signed up to volunteer in a new way at the Hampstead Gown Factory.